heliotactic/heliotactic.github.io/articles/index.md

 ---
 layout: page
-title: Diffraction Experiments - attending to light and entanglements of measure and value
+title: Diffraction Experiments - attending to light and entanglements of measure and valueions
 excerpt: "Archive of entangled thinking sorted by date."
 search_omit: true
 ---